Multiple Random Walks on Graphs: Mixing Few to Cover Many: Applications to Standard Graphs

 Our first result determines the stationary cover time of the cycle up to constants.
 This result comes from Theorem \ref{nonregbdd} and Lemma \ref{lemma:generalLowerboundpi} along with some additional results and arguments.

 \begin{theorem} For the $n$-vertex cycle $C_n$, and any integer $ k \geq 2$, we have

-\end{theorem} We note that the lower bound for $\tcov^{(k)}(\pi)$ provided $k\geq n^{1/20}$ was already known \cite[Lemma 18]{KKPS}, we complete the proof by extending the applicable range of $k$ and supplying an original upper bound.
-We shall also demonstrate how to fully recover the worst case cover time below using our new methods from Section \ref{Sec:partialmixing}.
+\end{theorem} The lower bound for $\tcov^{(k)}(\pi)$ provided $k\geq n^{1/20}$ was already known \cite[Lemma 18]{KKPS}.
+Here we prove Theorem \ref{cyclethm}, which holds for any $k\geq 2$, by extending the applicable range of $k$ for the lower bound and supplying a new upper bound.
+We also demonstrate how to fully recover the worst-case cover time below using our new methods from Section \ref{Sec:partialmixing}.

-\begin{theorem}[{\cite[Theorem 3.4]{Multi}}] For the $n$-vertex cycle $C_n$, and any $1 \leq k \leq n$, we have
+\begin{theorem}[{\cite[Theorem 3.4]{Multi}}] For the $n$-vertex cycle $C_n$, and any $2 \leq k \leq n$, we have

 \end{theorem}

 We begin with the proof for the stationary case.